 Divisions Offered, Eligibility & Crossovers

 Legacy Cheer and Dance uses the Age Grid with Divisions and Guidelines as set forth by SportCheer UK (SCUK).
 Division offerings may vary per event.
 For example, stunt groups may not be available at every event, so check for availability in your RegChamp account for your desired event if you have any doubt.

-The Age Grid is updated annually and can be found at the SCUK website, here: https://sportcheerengland.org/scuk-age-grid
+The Age Grid is updated annually and can be found on the SportCheer England website.
+The latest version is here.

 All participants must enter divisions in which they are eligible by specified age requirements, per SCUK Age Grid.
 It is the Coach/Programme Owner’s responsibility to know and ensure all athletes are eligible for the divisions in which they compete according to the SCUK Age Grid.
 This includes ensuring accurate information for birthdate on all rosters and forms submitted to Legacy.